AIML4OS/WP12/Deliverables/D12.1/AIML4OS D12.1 Report.md

 This prototype targets the use of LLMs for web content classification.
 Users provide a set of URLs and a variable or concept (e.g., "job vacancies"), and the system determines whether each site contains matching content.
 This approach may be valuable in monitoring online data sources for labour market analysis or similar tasks.

 The solution combines scraping utilities with a prompting framework and was evaluated as having high efficiency gain and reusability.
 At the same time, it raised questions around how to ensure consistent evaluation, manage long-term stability of results, and handle web content diversity.
 As in the other prototypes, a structured architectural setup was used to map dependencies and support reusability.

+The dataset used for evaluation consisted of company websites from four different European countries, originally complied within the WIN project to support the research on e-commerce and social media presence.
+The dataset also included manually labelled data related to these variables.
+More information about the dataset can be found here: [WIN project](https://cros.ec.europa.eu/book-page/win-hackathon)

 ## Common Architecture Patterns and Technical Choices